 This doesn’t mean you can’t get a great cup of coffee, or a strong one for that matter, from immersion brewing.
 But it could mean that you may need employ a few tricks to get the best coffee extraction.
 We’ll look at some of these a little later in the article.

-Infusion is a little more efficient at extracting coffee solubles than immersion.
+Percolation is a little more efficient at extracting coffee solubles than immersion.
 This is because it solves immersion’s saturation problem with a constant supply of fresh water.
 More soluble material is able to be extracted into the beverage, provided enough hot water is added… up to a point, of course.
 Eventually, the hot water will have extracted all of the coffee’s soluble material.

 Additionally, if coffee is ground too finely it can obstruct the flow of water.
 This will result in either an abnormally long brew time or filter baskets that overflow, ruining your coffee and dirtying your countertop.